p2js/mat-rs/readme.md

 ## Operations

 For the statically sized `Mat`s, operations are defined only on valid corresponding types.
-For example, `Mat<R, C>::add` will be defined only on matrices of the same types.
+For example, `Mat<R, C>::add` will be defined only on matrices of the same size.

 This also applies to commutative matrices for multiplication, and operations that are only valid on square matrices like determinants and inverses.